tezos-commons/baseDAO/docs/specification-ligo.md

 If this value is accepted and the proposer has enough unfrozen tokens, these unfrozen tokens are frozen and voting starts.

-Proposals are identified by a key which is a bytestring computed via Blake2B hashing function of a pair of propose entrypoint params and the proposer address.
+Proposals are identified by a key which is a `bytes` value computed via Blake2B hashing function of a pair of propose entrypoint params and the proposer address.

 ## Voting